HarimbolaSantatra/lpma/README.md

     lpma list

-To list with a more description:
+To list long format, with more description:

-    lpma -l|--long
+    lpma -l

 To show the detail of a particular project, open the list to find the project ID, then use